Viagra vs. Cialis® vs. Levitra vs. Stendra: Which Is Best?

 • Stendra: The effect can last for up to 6 hours after consumption.

-Dr. Huffman states that, “It is crucial to consult with a healthcare provider before starting any of these medications to discuss your medical history and potential interactions with other drugs you may be taking.”
+Be sure to consult with a healthcare provider before starting any of these medications to discuss your medical history and potential interactions with other drugs you may be taking.

 Side Effects